-The following Terms and Conditions of Awards cover the Carnegie PhD Scholarships, Carnegie-Cant Scholarship in Plant Science as well as the Caledonian Scholarships (henceforth referred to as the "Carnegie PhD Scholarships"-all awarded by the Carnegie Trust for the Universities of Scotland ("The Carnegie Trust").
+The following Terms and Conditions of Awards cover the Carnegie PhD Scholarships, Carnegie-Cant Scholarship in Plant Science as well as the Caledonian Research Foundation (CRF) Scholarships (henceforth referred to collectively as the "Carnegie PhD Scholarships"- all awarded by the Carnegie Trust for the Universities of Scotland ("The Carnegie Trust").

-The Carnegie Trust administers the Caledonian Scholarships on behalf of the RSE Scotland Foundation (RSESF).
+The Carnegie Trust administers the Caledonian Research Foundation Scholarships on behalf of the RSE Scotland Foundation (RSESF).
 These Scholarships are awarded and held under identical conditions as the Carnegie PhD Scholarships but are under the charge and control of the Trustees of the RSESF, who retain the power to alter the rules and to change the purpose and destination of the Scholarships.